Answers for Parents

-Q. How do I contact my child while he or she is abroad?
+Q. How do I contact my son/daughter in Buenos Aires?

-A. Your child can receive calls at their host families' homes.
+A. All host families have internet access and students usually contact their families through Skype.
+They can also receive calls at their host families' homes.
 Please keep in mind the time difference: Buenos Aires is two hours ahead of Chicago, which is in the Central Standard Time Zone.

-Many families make previous arrangements to call on a certain day and time each month.
-Students also have easy access to e-mail.
-If for any reason you are having trouble getting in touch with your child, you can contact the Resident Director at
+If for any reason you are having trouble getting in touch with your child, you can contact the Onsite Coordinator at firstname.lastname@example.org

-Q. If I want to send something to my child via "snail mail," how should I address it?
+Q. If I want to send something via "snail mail," how should I address it?

 Students will need to spend their own money on daily transportation to and from the university.
-(Ten rides cost about three dollars.)
-Students often take advantage of the three-day weekends to travel, and would need their own money for that as well.
-Since fewer books are required for courses, and books are less expensive here than in the U.S., this will be a minimal expense for your student.
+Students often take advantage of the weekends to travel, and would need their own money for that as well.
+Since fewer books are required for courses, and books are less expensive here than in the U.S., this will be a minimal expense.

 Finally, keep in mind that Buenos Aires has a very social culture, meaning students will spend more time "out and about" having coffees, going to movies, or out for an occasional meal than they might in the U.S., and will therefore need a bit more 'fun money' than usual.
 (For example, a coffee or soda costs about $1.00.)

-Q. My child seems homesick.
+Q. My son/daughter seems homesick.
 What should I do?

-A. Please try not to be alarmed -- keep in mind that it is common for students to feel overwhelmed after they first arrive and to call home feeling a bit distressed.
-During these first few days, students are struggling to adjust to their new surroundings and trying to communicate in another language and culture.
-They also haven’t yet had time to build a relationship with their host family.
+A. Please try not to be alarmed -- keep in mind that it is common for students to feel overwhelmed aftera couple of weeks in a foreign country in a new academic environment.
+They are struggling to adjust to their new surroundings and trying to communicate in another language and culture and haven’t yet had time to build a relationship with their host family.

-Listen and sympathize, then encourage your child to stay positive.
-Suggest that he or she talk with the Resident Director who can offer suggestions and support for coping with the stresses of beginning an immersion experience.
+Listen and sympathize, then encourage him/her to stay positive.
+Suggest that he or she talk with the Resident Director who can offer suggestions and support for coping with the stresses of an immersion experience.